 Reed in fact does point out that since implicit control involves NOC, pragmatic forces such as, e.g., logophoricity strongly influence the selection of the controller.
 Therefore, in order to identify the NOC-character of implicit control, certain atypical pragmatic contexts that shift the controller away from the implicit agent (which is the logophoric center) are required.
 Yet, Reed does not clarify what makes such an atypical context.
-To us, there is no clear difference in that regard between (12a) and (15a) and we thus find it unlikely that the impossibility of arbitrary PRO in (15a) can be related to any contextual factors.
+To us, there is no clear difference in that regard between (12a) and (15a), such that it is unlikely to blame the impossibility of arbitrary PRO in (15a) on such contextual factors.
 It rather seems to be the case that there is something special about the verb prefer (and, in fact, its counterpart in other languages, e.g., German and French) which licenses the arbitrary reading in (12a).
 Although a deeper investigation of this would go beyond the limits of this paper, one could imagine that it is relevant that the infinitival complement clause of prefer bears some covert modality, i.e. conditional semantics (i.e. The committee prefers it if people submit in jpeg).
 Decide and plan lack such additional modality and disallow arbitrary PRO.